itsiktsarfati/K2View-Academy/articles/26_fabric_security/18_FIPS_implementation.md

 - BCJSSE means that the Java Secure Socket Extension (JSSE) from Bouncy Castle is used.

 ### FIPS with mode set to **STRICT**

+To switch on FIPS mode, do the following steps:
+- Go to the **$K2_HOME/config/** directory,
+- Open the **modules.ini** file
+- Modify the fips entry to reflect the following value: ```fips:mode=strict```

+Fabric needs to be restarted for this change to be validated.
+This can be achieved by clicking on the server start/stop button on the top-left menu of the Fabric Studio.

+Once re-started, start a Fabric Console CLI window and execute the following command:

 ```fabric>version fips;```